ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

       passwordFile: "/config/drupal-db/drupal-db-password.txt"
       priv: "drupal.*:ALL"
 ```
-3. Notice that like Secrets, a Configmap can host multiple files, each is an item under the `data` list.
+3. Notice that like Secrets, a Configmap can host multiple files; each is an item under the `data` list.
 4. Apply the `configmaps.yml` file to the cluster:
 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/configmaps.yml